Vaizeenu/google-homepage/README.md

     - Formed horizontal navbar from html list, correctly placed navbar, styled font-size, color, and distance between elements of list.
     - Added icon in html navbar, placed and styled it correctly in css.
 Painted "login" button in top right and used padding and margin to approximate original button measurements.
     - Started styling on footer.
 Added grey background, and top and bottom borders, and correctly made them go until the edges of the screen using padding and not margin.
-    - Transformed list elements in inline elements using float on container ul.
+    - Transformed footer list elements to inline elements using float on container ul.
-    - Will finish tomorrow since i'm tired.
+    - Added class and id selectors to elements in main area as needed.
+    - Transformed main area to flex grid, for educational purposes.
+Named grid areas and applied css styling to those elements to place them in the correct spots in the grid.
+Justified elements in their cells.
+    - Formatted buttons and "google is offered in [X] languages" sentence.
+    - Styling the input bar proved a small challenge, as it seemed to behave erratically.
+Transformed to flexbox, as it seems extremelly versatile and somewhat easier to use than separate block elements.
+Added icons to the left and to the right of the bar.
+    - Added image folder to working directory and place icon images there.
+    - Minor documentation to css stylesheet for future reference and educational purposes.